Kiens: St. Sigmund

 St. Sigmund is a frazione of Kiens, its origins date back to 1050, when first it was called Burin and after Peuren, in 1317.

 The town is located where the valley widens into a large flat area, for that reason it enjoys excellent weather conditions throughout the year.

 From an architectural point of view, the buildings in the area are based on original South Tyrolean farmsteads style.
 Especially is notable the parish church (1449–89), where is present the oldest and best preserved altar in Tyrol, dated around 1430.
 Another point of interest is the Church of Our Lady (Stöcklkapelle) dating back to 1621 and built in Baroque style.
-Behind the railway station, in the river Rienz, there are the Ilistra thermal baths (German: Ilstern), which once featured facilities for cures.
+Behind the railway station, in the river Rienz, there are the Ilstern thermal baths (German: Bad Ilstern), which once featured facilities for cures.
 Also in this area is the church of St. Ulrich that dates back to 1491 and is well preserved.